OPS-E2E-PPE/VBA-Docs/api/Word.ContentControl.BuildingBlockCategory.md

 keywords: vbawd10.chm266534934
 f1_keywords:
 - vbawd10.chm266534934
-ms.prod: word
 api_name:
 - Word.ContentControl.BuildingBlockCategory
 ms.assetid: ca799bde-8556-381e-c9ca-74c5ac250d99
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # ContentControl.BuildingBlockCategory property (Word)

 Returns or sets a **String** that represents the category for a building block content control.
 Read/write.

 ## Syntax

 _expression_. `BuildingBlockCategory`

  _expression_ An expression that returns a [ContentControl](./Word.ContentControl.md) object.

 ## Remarks

 This property applies only to building block content controls and corresponds with the **Category** option in the **Content Control Properties** dialog box.
 You can set this property to any string; however, if you set it to a string for which there is no corresponding category, the value of the **Category** option is set to "(All Categories)".

 ## Example